-Finding great teen birthday party ideas can feel a bit daunting.
+Finding great party theme ideas for teens can feel a bit daunting.

 After all, they’re not seven years old anymore.
 Your little girl is now a teenage girl, so a unicorn, princess, Lego, or a favorite character’s birthday party theme is just not going to cut it any longer.